CDataTeam/tripinfo/README.md

 # Important Instructions
 **Candidates shall use Tableau and CSV Files/any database to implement the task.**
-**Implement the task, commit into github, share the repo with CDataTeam, write clear steps to replicate your work and comment the codes.**
+**Implement the task, commit into github, share the repo with CDataTeam (by inviting the CDataTeam as a collaborator to your Github Repository), write clear steps to replicate your work and comment the codes.**

 # Candidates can choose to complete Task 1 or Task 2:
 ## Task 1